 Carson received his B.S. in Biology from Central Michigan University where he studied black footed ferret genetics and the impacts of hiking trails on small mammal populations.
 He is currently a PhD student at Warnell's School of Forestry and Natural Resources.
 Carson is studying the behavior of deer and wild pigs to help reduce wildlife-vehicle collisions.
 He is interested in behavioral ecology, wildlife conservation, and human-wildlife interactions.

-Courtney Werner is investigating accumulation of radiocesium and heavy metals in avian populations.
+Courtney is investigating accumulation of radiocesium and heavy metals in avian populations.
 Her research interests include wildlife health, ecotoxicology, and environmental stewardship.
 Courtney received her B.S. in Evolutionary Anthropology from Duke University, where she focused on macroecology of infectious diseases in mammals.

 Research Technician II

 Matthew earned his B.S. degree in Ecology at St. Cloud State University in Minnesota and his M.S. degree in Zoology at North Dakota State University in Fargo, North Dakota.
 He has experience working with several avian communities including passerines, shorebirds, waterfowl, and wading birds.
 His current research investigates avian use of the Augusta, GA airport and heavy metals ecotoxicology of wetland birds in Savannah, GA.
 His research interests include the ecological factors affecting long-term population trends of passerine species.